 Fitness instructor and recent program graduate Serita Porter is currently pursuing Certified Personal Trainer certification.
 “Since becoming a fitness instructor, I’ve received many requests from people who want specialized training on an individual basis, so the personal trainer skill set and the Certified Personal Trainer (CPT) designation through the American College of Sports Medicine (ACSM) is extremely relevant,” Porter said.

 The 15-week program takes place at Leisure Fitness in Newark, Del., and combines classroom instruction with hands-on learning in a state-of-the-art fitness facility.
 Classes meet 6-9 p.m. on Monday and Wednesday evenings from Aug.
 28 to Dec.
 13.

 The curriculum includes a detailed foundation in exercise science; anatomy and physiology; and health, medical and exercise considerations for individuals of all ages.
 There are no academic prerequisites to enroll in this program.

 This noncredit program is offered through the University of Delaware’s Division of Professional and Continuing Studies.
 The American College of Sports Medicine’s Professional Education committee certifies that the University of Delaware is an approved ACSM education provider.

 UD students and UD alumni are eligible for a discount when enrolling in this program.
 Other discounts include a military/veterans discount, and a group discount when two or more individuals from one business or organization register for the program.
-For more information, visit http://www.pcs.udel.edu/personal-trainer/, write to email@example.com or call 302-831-7600 or 1-866-820-0238.
+For more information, visit https://www.pcs.udel.edu/personal-trainer/, write to email@example.com or call 302-831-7600.